 What would you recommend to someone who is considering going into a role like yours?

-If you have an entrepreneurial spirit, and understand what is involved in owning a business, we encourage you to learn more about our franchise opportunity.
+If you have an entrepreneurial spirit and understand what is involved investing in and owning a business, we encourage you to learn more about our franchise opportunity.

 Want to own a home modifications business?